lpryszcz/htseq/doc/features.rst

    :param bool verbose:  Whether to output progress and error messages
    :param bool add_chromosome_info:
       Whether to add chromosome information for each feature.
-If this option is True, the fuction appends at the end of the "additional_attributes" list a "Chromosome" attribute.
+If this option is True, the function appends at the end of the "additional_attributes" list a "Chromosome" attribute.

    :return: A dict with two keys, 'features' with the GenomicArrayOfSets populated